Kane's 50th England goal rescues draw with Germany

 Germany defender Nico Schlotterbeck stumbled into Kane in the area and the penalty was given after a VAR review.

-The Tottenham striker moved into outright second on England's list of all-time leading goalscorers, passing Bobby Charlton's total of 49.
+The Tottenham striker moved into outright second -- just three behind Wayne Rooney -- on England's list of all-time leading goalscorers, passing Bobby Charlton's total of 49.

 Gareth Southgate's side remain bottom of Group A3 after losing 1-0 to Hungary in Budapest last Saturday.